MarshallVielmetti/SafeGoalFlow/docs/install.md

 pip install -e nuplan-devkit
 pip install -e .
 ```

+Most likely, installing the requirements.txt file directly will **not work** due to an incompatability in the cuda version specifier.
+TODO Verify that removing the cuda version specifier from the packages will fix it.

 ### 2. Prepare the Cache
 In NAVSIM, it is recommended to store features and metrics as a cache to speed up training and evaluation.